todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 #### From Robot
 -------------------------------------------------------------------------------

-#### Command 0 - Get Status of Button A Response
+#### Command 0 - Get State of Button A Response

-Response to Get Status of Button A packet.
+Response to Get State of Button A packet.

 Payload format: